 Nurseries come in all shapes and sizes including tiny village nurseries, larger commercial enterprises, standalone nurseries and those attached to schools.

-While some nurseries, such as that at St Mary’s, are very much an integral part of the school others, such as that at Portsmouth Grammar School, maintain their own powerful identity.
+While some nurseries are very much an integral part of the school others, such as that at Portsmouth Grammar School, maintain their own powerful identity.
 When we visited PGS nursery we noted,

-Some are housed in bright, modern purpose-built buildings; others, such as the nursery attached to St Christopher Junior School in Letchworth, sit in yesteryear splendour:
+Some, such as the nursery attached to St Christopher Junior School in Letchworth, have their own grounds:

 The setting alone does not determine the teaching styles - these can vary considerably too.
 Of Michael Hall School, a Steiner school, we say,